SOS-14/Whatsapp/README.md

             pip install webdriver_manager

 I put notes on the code.
 I hope it can help you to understand the code.
-If you encounter any problems or want clarification, you can write your question in the discussion section, and I will be happy to answer you.ز
+If you encounter any problems or want clarification, you can write your question in the discussion section, and I will be happy to answer you.